 A river cruise is an ideal way to spend a beautiful summer’s day and one of the best ways to discover the city’s landmarks and architecture.
 St Petersburg has rightfully earned its name of ‘Venice of the North’.
 In fact, it was originally intended that boats would be the only way to move between the islands; the city’s bridges were built much later.
 Cruises don’t run during the winter time, as the river is completely covered in ice, so it’s definitely worth a visit during the warmer months of the year.

 Watch the drawbridges at night

-Eat pyshkas, a sugar-coated Russian doughnut
+Eat pyshkas, sugar-coated Russian doughnuts

 Visit a local banya (bathing house)

-Explore by subway
+Explore the city by subway